Chamberlain Hrdlicka's blogs/blawgs provide insights on a variety of legal topics of interest.

-This blawg reports on new developments in Federal and international taxation that are worthy of comment.
-The blawg comments on the development itself and whether and the extent to which such development will impact taxpayers, both domestic and foreign.
-The blawg will report on recent legislation, regulations issued by the Treasury and the Internal Revenue Service and important new decisions of the Tax Court and the Federal courts, including the US Supreme Court.
+Chamberlain Hrdlicka's Business and International Tax Developments Blog reports on new developments in business and Federal and international taxation.
+The blog comments on the extent to which the development will impact taxpayers, both domestic and foreign.
+The blog will report on recent legislation, regulations issued by the Treasury and the Internal Revenue Service and important new decisions of the Tax Court and the Federal courts, including the US Supreme Court.
 Important tax law and tax treaty developments from foreign countries, particularly trading partners, will also be covered.

 You can access our blog at www.chamberlainlaw.com/us-business-and-international-tax-developments

 Chamberlain Hrdlicka's Employee Benefits Blog, "E-Blawg," provides Boards of Directors, Compensation Committees, and the HR teams that serve those directors and committees, with information on qualified retirement plans, executive compensation, fiduciary advice, health and welfare programs, mergers and acquisitions, and ERISA litigation.

 Chamberlain Hrdlicka's Immigration Blog" covers a broad cross-section of employment-related immigration issues, including immigrant and non-immigrant visas through the employer, business and investor categories; labor certifications and Department of Labor audits; as well as family-based immigration and U.S. citizenship matters.